Senate probe says Goldman, other banks exploited commodity markets

 MERRY-GO-ROUND

-Metro soon became the centre of controversy after big consumers such as MillerCoors LLC and Coca-Cola Co accused warehouses and their owners of exploiting the LME storage rules to boost rental income, distort supplies and inflate physical prices of aluminium.
+Metro soon became the center of controversy after big consumers such as MillerCoors LLC and Coca-Cola Co accused warehouses and their owners of exploiting the LME storage rules to boost rental income, distort supplies and inflate physical prices of aluminum.

-The Senate report released on Wednesday supported the claim that Metro took advantage of pricing rules and created long queues of aluminium, which in turn drove up its market value.
+The Senate report released on Wednesday supported the claim that Metro took advantage of pricing rules and created long queues of aluminum, which in turn drove up its market value.

 Senior bankers from Goldman, J.P.
 Morgan and Morgan Stanley will appear as part of a two-day committee hearing on the issue starting on Thursday.